fideloper/TrustedProxy/readme.md

 ### Configure Trusted Proxies

-This package expects the `trusted-proxy.php` configuration file be available at `/config/trusted-proxy.php`.
+This package expects the `trustedproxy.php` configuration file be available at `/config/trustedproxy.php`.
 You can do this by copying the package configuration file via the new Laravel 5 `artisan` command:

 ```bash`
 $ php artisan vendor:publish